acuoci/ATP/practicals/openfoam-docker/openfoam-docker-windows/README.md

 <u>Deselect</u> (uncheck) “Native opengl” and <u>Select</u> “Disable access control”.
 Then click on Next and Finish.

-Also XLaunch must be opened every time you need to use OpenFOAM using Docker (or using WSL).
+Also XLaunch must be open every time you need to use OpenFOAM using Docker (or using WSL).

 ## 4. Download ATP Repository From GitHub
 Download the ATP repository from github using [this link](https://github.com/acuoci/ATP.git), click on the green button **Code** and **Download Zip**.
 Unzip the folder and extract the content in a folder called **ATP** on the Desktop.
 The final path to the installation procedure for windows systems should look like the following: